cjvillar/cis_27_group_project/branch_README.md

 `parser_test.cpp` contains a few sample strings.
 The first two should succeed and pretty-print and AST to console, and the last should fail.

+Please note that ASTs are printed with the method `print("")`, which requires the empty string argument to format correctly.
+This is because it is called recursively with increasing indent levels for the children of `BinOpExpr` nodes.
+It is separate from `operator<<` because I haven't yet figured out how to get the overrides for the concrete child classes to work when called on the abstract parent class `ExprAST`.

 test:
 ```bash
 clang++ -std=c++17 -o parser_test parser_test.cpp